IamXalim/Alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays a confused smiley
+a script to Display the content of the /etc/passwd file